unicef-polymer/etools-content-panel/README.md

 ## Preview element locally

+Install needed dependencies by running: `$ bower install`.
-First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
+Make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `$ polymer serve` to serve your element application locally.

 ##